quintesse/k8s-guide/README.md

 #### Removing taint

 By default our cluster won’t schedule any work on the master node, reserving it for system applications for security reasons.
-In our case we don’t really care about that and we sure don’t want all those resources go unused!
+In our case we don’t really care about that and we sure don’t want all those resources to go unused!
 So run the following to allow pods to run anywhere (taken from [Kubernetes docs](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/#control-plane-node-isolation)):

 ```
 kubectl taint nodes --all node-role.kubernetes.io/master-